iorrah/bookings-manager/README.md

 ## Architecture

-The diagram bellow gives an overview on how the component tree integrates.
+The diagram below gives an overview on how the component tree integrates.
 Currently we have a significant amount of Business Logic across the Model, Controller and View Layers.
 Limiting this logic to abstract layers would be beneficial for the maintainability and scalability of the application.

 ![Document Image](docs/architecture/general.jpg)